danielflataker/PiezoAcousticFEM.jl/README.md

 of K-form matrices, voltage-driven harmonic response, and short-circuit modal reference calculations.

-The mathematical direction is based primarily on the published formulation in Jan Kocbach's 2000 dissertation and the 1999 FEMP technical report by Kocbach, Lunde, and Vestrheim.
+The mathematical formulation follows standard piezoelectric finite-element theory, with the main references being Jan Kocbach's 2000 dissertation and the 1999 FEMP technical report by Kocbach, Lunde, and Vestrheim.
 The implementation in this repository is original Julia code.

-This package aims to provide a clearer, testable, package-oriented workflow than the original FEMP-style research code: explicit problem objects, assembly, analysis preparation, result objects, observables, and reproducible validation tests.
+This package aims to provide a clear, testable, package-oriented workflow: explicit problem objects, assembly, analysis preparation, result objects, observables, and reproducible validation tests.

 ## Current Scope